wallashss/AlienSmile/README.md

 ## Assets Credit

 First of all, we are grateful for the artist that created these asset and allowed us to use them.
-Thank you for your work! <3
+Thank you for your work and your kindness to share! <3

 ### Music